-Like many people, I hadn't been a member of a swimming club as a child and hadn't been coached as an adult.
+Like many people, my open water swimming journey started as an adult.
+I hadn't been a member of a swimming club as a child and hadn't been coached as an adult.
 I muddled my way through numerous open water swim events, loving the freedom and challenge of the outdoors but lacking any open water skills or efficient swimming technique.

-About 8 years ago, I sought some coaching from an ASA swim coach.
-This improved my stroke by lengthening it and working on my aerobic capacity, but I started getting shoulder pain when training for a 5km swim and had to take a year off swimming and competing.
+I then sought some coaching which improved my stroke by lengthening it and working on my aerobic capacity, but I started getting shoulder pain when training for a 5km swim and had to take a year off swimming and competing.
 You just think shoulder pain is part of being a competitive swimmer....when you don't know any better!

 Having been coached myself and enjoying the process, I was inspired to train as a swim coach.
 With the explosion of triathlon and open water swimming in the UK, I wanted to work with open water swimmers and improve their technique and efficiency, particularly for distance swimming (400m+).
 I took the ASA Level 1 coach training, and was an assistant coach at East Grinstead Swimming Club for a couple of years.

 I also completed the Level 1 Triathlon Coaching course, as I thought this may be more appropriate for open water swimming.
 I really enjoyed learning about coaching the three sports and the transition phases, despite not being a runner or cyclist myself due to a congenital knee condition.
-I have subsequently coached adult swim sessions at Crawley Triathlon Club for a few years and Junior Triathlon training with KidsTriUK and Open Water Skills courses at WeirWood Reservoir since becoming a qualified Open Water Swim Coach.
+I have coached adult swim sessions at Crawley Triathlon Club and Junior Triathlon training with KidsTriUK and currently coach Open Water Skills at WeirWood Reservoir.

-Your pool-based sessions will be held in a 9mx4m private pool which is 1.2m deep throughout, so no deep end for children or newer swimmers to worry about.
+Your pool-based sessions will be held in a 9mx4m private pool which is 1.2m deep throughout, so no deep end for nervous swimmers to worry about.
 This is the perfect length pool when working on technique in a highly focused way.